Jangleur1991/CompetitiveProgramming/LeetCodeChallengesJava/README.md

 Links:
 <a href="https://visualgo.net/en/list" alt="Visualisation LinkedList">Visualisation LinkedList</a>

+### Stack

+#### Time complexity:
+Push: O(1)
+Pop: O(1)
+Top: O(1)
+Access (other): O(n)

+A stack follows the rule of LIFO (Last In First Out) The last element added in the stack is the first element you remove from it.
+Therefore, a stack is useful when you need the reverse Order of given elements.
+A very popular example is
+<em>Valid Parentheses Problem</em>.

+What are they used for in the real world?
+- Call history/log in mobile phones
+- JVM
+- Recursive function calls

+Links:
+- <a href="https://csacademy.com/lesson/stack_introduction/" alt="What is a stack?">What is a stack?</a>
+- <a href="https://csacademy.com/lesson/stack_application_soldiers_row/" alt="Stack Application: Soldiers Row">Stack Application: Soldiers Row</a>

 ## Space Complexity

 Since the term <em>space complexity</em> is often misunderstood, I am trying to understand what it